valeriupredoi/bgcval2/README.md

 =============================================

-Instead of running these jobs interactively on the command line, it is possible to submit them as batch jobs to jasmin's LOTUS machine.
+Instead of running these jobs interactively on the command line, it is possible to submit them as batch jobs to JASMIN's LOTUS machine.
 [See the LOTUS documentation here](https://help.jasmin.ac.uk/article/5004-lotus-overview).

 To submit a job, make a copy of the `lotus_bgcval2.sh` file: